-For a complete Calendar of Events, including rehearsals, co-curricular ensembles, and enrichment events, visit the Calendar in Charms.
+For a complete Calendar of Events, including rehearsals, co-curricular ensembles, and enrichment events, visit the Music Dept. Calendar, linked in Schoology and on the Band Website.

 Attendance Expectations for Curricular Performing Ensembles (Out-of-School Events)

 Rationale:

 Performing groups are considered unique by nature because the outcomes of class instruction are used in public demonstrations for an audience.
 The Music Department at Central York High School stresses a comprehensive music education through a strong performance program.
 The value of these classes is greatly affected through participation as a group for public performance and any subsequent extra rehearsals outside the regular school day.
 The student cannot be a satisfactory member of their ensemble if his/her only participation is that part carried on in the classroom during school time.
 Satisfactory membership must also include the out-of-class time participation.